 - Who will be leading the yoga teacher certification program?
 Do you trust this person and his or her ability to introduce you to the yogic lifestyle?
 Meshing well with your instructor is an often overlooked yet crucial part of any TTC course.

 There are a lot of yoga teacher training programs out there, don’t think that just because a school is certified through the YA that it will be the best for you.
-With schools around the world and online in all different areas of focus, you can find the perfect fit for you.
+With schools around the world and online in all different areas of focus, you can choose the perfect yoga training program for you.

 Teaching yoga is more than leading students through the asanas.
 It is about setting the proper alignment.
 Without this proper alignment, injuries are more likely.

 But, even with perfect alignment and a lot of teaching experience, accidents can happen.

 The Yoga Alliance itself does not provide any type of insurance.
 They do subtly recommend it on their website though.
 A discount to an insurance company is also included as a benefit to their members.
 BeYogi is one option with affordable annual plans and an even cheaper option for those still in school.